 Why having emergency savings is important and how to start

 How much money do you have in savings right now?
-According to Finder, 15% of us have no savings at all and one in three has less than £1,500.
-Even more worryingly, 70% of UK workers are “chronically broke”, living pay cheque to pay cheque.
+According to Finder, 9% of us have no savings at all and one in three has less than £600.

 By Amy McDonnell

-Putting money aside for emergencies can be difficult, especially as the cost of living is rising faster than wages 1.
+Putting money aside for emergencies is often difficult, especially as the cost of living is increasing 1.
 But if you’re able to, building an emergency fund is a safety net for a financial crisis such as:

 - losing your job

 If you’re not sure where to start, read on to find out how much you should save, where to keep your savings and how else you can protect yourself financially.